ilaborie/blog/src/pages/akka-http-http-streaming/index.md

 In this article, I'm going to introduce them very briefly, and discuss them in much more detail in separate articles.

 The first way is to use the [high-level API](https://doc.akka.io/docs/akka-http/current/introduction.html#routing-dsl-for-http-servers) with [Routing DSL](https://doc.akka.io/docs/akka-http/current/routing-dsl/index.html).
-Interestingly, the `handler` writtein in Routing DSL has the type of `Route`, but there is type-class based implicit resolution going on, to convert the `Route` to `Flow[HttpRequest, HttpResponse, Any]` behind the scene.
+Interestingly, the `handler` written in Routing DSL has the type of `Route` not `Flow`, but there is type-class based implicit resolution going on, to convert the `Route` to `Flow[HttpRequest, HttpResponse, Any]` behind the scene.

 ```scala
 val route: Route = path("..." ) {